 When was the last time that you spent some quality time bonding with your besties?
 If it has been a while, here is a list of some FabYOUlous, girlfriend get-together ideas that you’ll want to get on your calendar PRONTO so that you can celebrate the gift of FabYOUlous friendships!

 Bad News Betty: She’s cool, rebellious and dark.
 She appeals to that part of our psyche that wishes that we were more cool, rebellious and dark.
 She smokes, she drinks, she curses and she most definitely does not give a f**k what society thinks of her.
 If we were living in the movie Grease–she’d be Rizzo…and we’d love her (even if we were secretly a little scared of her.)

 We all have a posse.
 Maybe we don’t ride around on horses yelling “yee-haw” together, but we all have those people in our lives that we regularly surround ourselves with.
-Some members of my posse include my Superman, my girlfriends (also affectionately known as my “broad squad”), my parents and some work associates.
+Some members of my posse include my hubby, my girlfriends (also affectionately known as my “broad squad”), my parents and some work associates.
 These people play a part in my life that is more than just the casual acquaintance.

 I’ve heard it said that we will all be judged by the company we keep.
-That is precisely why I do the best that I can to surround myself with good people.
+That is precisely why I do the very best that I can to surround myself with good people.
 I also preach this bit of truth to my sons because I think that the people that we associate with can do one of two things for us–they can either lift us higher or they can drag us down.
 I’ve had both types of people in my life and I’ve learned the hard way how difficult it can be to escape from those individuals whose purpose it seems to be to suck the life out of everyone around them.
 I’ve also learned how damaging to ones reputation and psyche it can be if one spends too much time in the company of people with questionable character or who are emotionally unstable.